 Damages from a dog bite can be expensive.
 While there were only 17,297 insurance claims throughout the United States in 2018, many of those injuries were severe.
 The average dog bite insurance claim was $39,017, which is an uptick from $37,051 the previous year.

 Medical bills are the foremost way to claim damages, in part, because they are the most visible.
-The claims are relatively expensive, too, because of the strength and power of certain breeds like pit bulls and German Shepherds.
-While these breeds can be docile and friendly, they are among the most dangerous dogs if they do attack.
+The claims are relatively expensive, too, because of the strength and power of certain breeds.
+Although some animals can be gentle and friendly, dog attacks by breeds such as pit bulls and German shepherds are the most dangerous when they occur.

 Medical expenses can include treatment in the hospital as well as outside of it.
 As long as the victim can prove a dog’s bite is the responsibility for their side effects or injuries, they can earn compensation.
-Some potential medical bills include:
+Some potential dog bite compensation regarding medical expenses include:

 - Antibiotic treatment